 Creating Albums and Posting Content

 Pitt IT supports the iTunes U technology.
-We work with Content Administrators to create pages and Albums.
-Pitt IT is the sole unit responsible for posting content to iTunes U. We provide training for Content Administrators.
-Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the 24/7 Help Desk.
+We work with content administrators to create pages and Albums.
+Pitt IT is the sole unit responsible for posting content to iTunes U. We provide training for content administrators.
+Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the 24/7 IT Help Desk.

 - Copyright Issues